fedbiomed/fedbiomed/tests/README.md

 This will run the monai-2d-image-classification.ipynb notebook, with thres nodes, each of them using a part of mednist dataset (which has been splitted in three parts).

-You may launch this tutorial in a jupyter notebook for more informations
+You may launch this tutorial in a jupyter notebook for more informations.